What kind of sickness is the air embolism air embolism?

 An embolus is a physical mass (fat, air, blood clot, etc) which can travel to a different location in the arteries.
 An embolism is when an embolus actually blocks a capillary.
 A thrombus is a physical mass which remains attached to it's site of origin.
 A thrombus may detach to become a thrombo-embolus which may then cause an embolism.

-Is correct grammar of this sentence if air pollution is not controlled it cause many problems?
+If air pollution is not controlled, it can/will cause many problems.

 Although incredibly rare an air bubble could be introduced to a patients blood during an IV infusion.
 This would be called an air embolism, as all veins travel back to the heart, this could in turn cause the blood flow to the heart to be blocked and cause a heart attack.
 Healthcare professional are highly skilled in administering IV's and ensure that infusions are free from air bubbles.

 Injection of air into the bloodstream is a fairly common and benign occurrence.
 During I.V. infusion, direct administration of medications through an I.V. site, or flushing of catheters with saline, small air bubbles are often pushed into the bloodstream.
 Despite the common misconception of instant death, under most circumstances the body can simply absorb these bubbles with little or no difficulty or adverse effect.
 However, injection of more than a little air all at once can cause a pulmonary embolism, which is very serious indeed.
 (According to a nurse's forum post, Medline's estimate for the amount of air necessary to cause venous air embolism is 3-8cc/kg. see associated linkage)